jaxon-me/tinyAVRI2C/README.md

 # Code explanation

-Calling ```begin()``` initialised the TWI peripheral, setting the baud rate, enabling interrupts, sets the microcontroller as host, and places the peripheral in IDLE mode.
+Calling ```begin()``` initiates the TWI peripheral, setting the baud rate, enabling interrupts, sets the microcontroller as host, and places the peripheral in IDLE mode.

 ** Variables used to keep track of location in data transmission: **